BarbyKelly/tic-tac-toe/README.md

 # Deployment

 - Login with [Heroku](https://www.heroku.com/auth/login)
-- Choose the correct app
+- Choose the correct app that is for this project
 - From the Menu click on "Deploy"
 - Scroll down and click on "Deploy Branch"
 - Wait until message appears: "Your app was successfully deployed."